pochka15/devops-for-programmers-project-77/README.md

 1. Set variables in the [vars.yml](./ansible/group_vars/all/vars.yml) and in the [vault.yml](./ansible/group_vars/all/vault.yml)
     1. Note: to encrypt vault: `make vault-encrypt group=all`
+    2. Note: in these files you can find commented lines with `# Set manually`.
+These are the variables you most probably need to set
 2. Setup terraform infrastructure: `make terraform-setup`

 ### Step 4.
 Setup webservers